Skip to Content

 "The average adult will need around 4,700 mg a day," Kleiner explains, noting that people with compromised kidney function or those taking blood pressure medications should confirm those numbers with their doctor before making changes to their diets.
 "While too low potassium (hypokalemia) or potassium deficiency is rare, there may be instances where you lose potassium due to rapid fluid loss (like chronic diarrhea, chronic vomiting or diuretic use)," she says.

-All of that being said, extremes in either direction can be extremely dangerous for your heart, according to Stephanie Nelson, MS, RD, Lead Nutrition Scientist at MyFitnessPal, who says nailing down the correct amount of the mineral can have benefits "associated with lower risk of heart disease, lower blood pressure, and better bone health."
+All of that being said, extremes in either direction can be extremely dangerous for your heart, according to Stephanie Nelson, MS, RD, Lead Nutrition Scientist at MyFitnessPal, who says nailing down the correct amount of the mineral can have benefits "associated with lower risk of heart disease, lower blood pressure, and We may earn commission from links on this page, but we only recommend products we back."

 Here's what the experts—including Kleiner, Nelson, Natalie Rizzo, MS, RD, founder of Greenletes, and Roxana Ehsani, MS, RD, CSSD, LDN— say you can eat instead of a banana when you're looking to increase your potassium intake.
-(The potassium levels below are pulled from the USDA nutrient database.)
+(The potassium levels below are pulled from the Intermittent Fasting Mistakes You Might Be Making.)

 1